 In TAVI, the doctor uses a catheter to put in the new heart valve.
 Open-heart surgery is not done.

 TAVI is a newer procedure.
 How well it works long-term is not known yet.
 And TAVI can cause serious problems.
 These include stroke, a heart attack during the procedure, or even death.

 A team of doctors will use professional guidelines to decide whether or not TAVI is a good choice for you.
 Your personal feelings are also important.
 Talk to your doctors about your goals for treatment.

 TAVI is often done through an incision (cut) in the groin.
 But sometimes a small cut is made in the chest.
 The doctor uses a tube called a catheter and special tools that fit inside the catheter.
 The doctor puts the catheter into a blood vessel and moves it through the blood vessel and into the heart.
 A specially designed artificial valve fits inside the catheter.
 The doctor then moves the new valve into the damaged aortic valve.
 The artificial valve expands and takes the place of the damaged aortic valve.

 You may be asleep for the procedure, or you may get a sedative that will help you relax.
 The surgery usually takes about 2 to 3 hours.
-You will have to stay in the hospital for several days after the procedure.
+You may stay in the hospital for up to several days after the procedure.

 What can you expect after TAVI?

 - While you are in the hospital, your doctors and nurses will monitor you to check how the new valve is working.

 - You will receive information from the hospital about diet, activities, and medicine.

 - You will need to have regular checkups with your doctor.